 The official shutdown date for Access Web Apps and Web Databases in Office 365 was set for April 2018.
-Despite removing Access from its online productivity suite, Microsoft continued to develop the desktop software, releasing Access 2019 in September 2018 as part of Office 2019.
+Despite declaring the removal of Access from Office 365, Microsoft quietly changed its mind.
+Updates continued to appear – the latest version of Access in Office 365 was released in September 2020.
+Also, Microsoft continued to develop the desktop database software, releasing Access 2019 in September 2018 as part of Office 2019.

 The lingering purpose of Access lies in the self-build market.
-However, what small business operator is going to bother creating a contacts database in Access or setting up an invoice form when there are plenty of ready-made invoice generators available on the web?
+However, what small business operator will bother creating a contacts database in Access or setting up an invoice form when there are plenty of ready-made invoice generators available on the web?
 Who is going to create a recipe database for the kitchen when plenty of online cooking sites already make those recipes available anytime on-demand?

 Think of a situation where someone might still need to use Access and just as quickly, you can come up with a better alternative that is already available.
 If you can’t, we’ve come up with a shortlist of alternatives to Microsoft Access.